 Well I must have missed that.
 That’s the first time I’ve read that.
-And if that’s true, it is extremely rude and disrespectful to the thousands of gay guys who led the Gay and Lesbian (GLBTQ) Rights Movement for lesbians to take it upon themselves to move themselves to first place in that “LGBT” acronym.
+And who do lesbians think they are to make that change?!
+It is extremely rude and disrespectful to the thousands of gay guys who led the Gay and Lesbian (GLBTQ) Rights Movement for lesbians to take it upon themselves to move themselves to first place in that “LGBT” acronym.
 I mean, if they had led and done most of the work of the Movement they would deserve first place.
 But they didn’t.
 Gay guys and trans individuals led the movement.
 While they were doing most of the work, lesbians were sitting on their ass on their hogs with a cigarette in one hand and a beer in the other partying.
 They think they deserve first place for that, do they?
 I. Don’t.
 Think.
 So.

 Regardless, some of us don’t like that LGBTQIA+ mess, including actor and comedienne Lea DeLaria as you can read about here in a lengthy article.

 “Part of me believes that this inclusivity of calling us the LGBTQQTY-whatever-LMNOP tends to stress our differences,” she explained.
 “And that’s why I refuse to do it.
 I say queer.
 Queer is everybody.”
 [Source].

 I say Queer.
 Queer is everybody.
 You tell it, Lea.
 You go, girl!
 I’m right there with you.
 Right-on!